Orlando Juvenile Crimes Attorneys

 The State Attorney’s Office will then make a formal decision if they will pursue formal criminal charges and file a Petition for Delinquency.
 Once the formal charges are filed, the State attorney is required to provide the defense attorney all the discovery. (police reports, victim statements, witness statements and any other evidence) Our attorneys will review all the discovery and explain the possible defenses for the charges.
 We are also experienced in understanding the alternative opportunities for juvenile offenses.
 The juvenile courts offer many diversionary programs that may require community service, counseling, drug treatment, letters of apology, restitution or even writing essays.
 Upon successful completion of the diversionary program will result in a dismissal of the charges.

 How can we help you?

-Juveniles can be taken into custody for the same crimes committed by adults such as drug possession, petty theft, underage drinking, sex crimes, reckless driving, using a motor vehicle without authorization, shoplifting, and others.
+Juveniles can be taken into custody for the same crimes committed by adults such as drug possession, petit theft, underage drinking, sex crimes, reckless driving, using a motor vehicle without authorization, shoplifting, and others.

 We have years of experience working with Florida’s juvenile justice system in both prosecution and defense.
 We can help you understand the legal process and what may be in store for your child.
 We have handled many juvenile charges and are highly experienced in handling virtually all types of underage violations.
 Case types we commonly handle include:

 - Defense Attorneys in Orlando Representing College Students

 - Florida Teen Court Information